Keel (band): Post-disbandment and first reunion

 In the 1990s, Ferrari wrote a gear column for Metal Edge magazine entitled "Power Sources", and went on to form Cold Sweat with among others ex-UFO guitarist Erik Gamans, who would release the album Break Out in 1990.
 After the demise of that group, Ferrari appeared in both Wayne's World movies (as the guitarist for Tia Carrere's band "Crucial Taunt") and formed the band Medicine Wheel, which released three CDs.
 In addition, he released two solo CDs and started a music publishing company called MasterSource, employing Ron Keel to write material for the library.
 Ferrari also recently wrote a book titled Rock Star 101.

 Bryan Jay and Dwain Miller went from Keel to forming a band called Dogbone, with ex-Riot vocalist Rhett Forrester, bassist Rob Thiessen and vocalist Eddie Saiz.

 Kenny Chaisson teamed up with former Hawk and Masi vocalist, David Fefolt, guitarist Jim McMellen, and drummer Timothy Yasui under the name Forty Thieves.
 The group recorded a pair of demos in 1990 and 1991, the latter featuring former Surgical Steel drummer, Bob Milan, before disbanding.
 Chaisson also had a brief stint with Warrior.

 In 1998, members of Keel got together to release their sixth album Keel VI: Back in Action.
 It mainly consisted of unreleased material from their previous albums, including the aforementioned "Proud To Be Loud".

 The band's song "Speed Demon" (from The Right to Rock) is briefly heard on the 2002 movie Men in Black II, and appears on Mike Varney's U.S. Metal Vol. IV compilation.

 Ron Keel pursued multiple musical projects before forming the country metal band IronHorse in 2001.
 In 2006, Ron left IronHorse and formed K2 Featuring Ron Keel a year later.

 Second reunion

 In November 2008, Keel reunited in time to celebrate the band's 25th anniversary.
 All the members from The Right to Rock era had rejoined except for Chaisson.
 The new bassist is Ron Keel's longtime friend, Geno Arce.
-Their first reunion show was held in Hollywood, CA, on January 24, 2009.
+Their first reunion show was held in Hollywood on January 24, 2009.
 In addition, the band played at the third annual Rocklahoma festival in July 2009.

 A reunion album, Streets of Rock & Roll was released in 2010, as well as a 25th anniversary edition of The Right to Rock featuring a brand new re-recorded version of the title song as a bonus track.

 Keel continued to perform live sporadically throughout the 2010s; however, according to Ron Keel, the band has no plans to follow-up on Streets of Rock & Roll.